 CNH markets its products globally through its two highly recognized brand families, Case and New Holland.
 Case IH (along with Steyr in Europe) and New Holland make up CNH's agricultural brand family.
 Case and New Holland Construction (along with Kobelco in North America) make up CNH's construction equipment brand family.
-As of December 31, 2010, CNH was manufacturing its products in 40 facilities throughout the world and distributing its products in approximately 170 countries through an extensive network of approximately 11,300 full line dealers and distributors.
+As of December 31, 2011, CNH was manufacturing its products in 37 facilities throughout the world and distributing its products in approximately 170 countries through an extensive network of approximately 11,300 dealers and distributors.

 In agricultural equipment, CNH believes it is one of the leading global manufacturers of agricultural tractors and combines based on units sold, and it has leading positions in hay and forage equipment and specialty harvesting equipment.
 In construction equipment, CNH has a leading position in backhoe loaders and a strong position in skid steer loaders in North America and crawler excavators in Western Europe.
 In addition, each brand provides a complete range of replacement parts and services to support its equipment.
-For the year ended December 31, 2010, CNH's sales of agricultural equipment represented 73% of its revenues, sales of construction equipment represented 18% of its revenues and its worldwide finance operations represented 9% of its net revenues.
+For the year ended December 31, 2011, CNH's sales of agricultural equipment represented 73% of its revenues, sales of construction equipment represented 20% of its revenues and its worldwide finance operations represented 7% of its net revenues.

 CNH believes that it is the most geographically diversified manufacturer and distributor of agricultural and construction equipment in the industry.
-For the year ended December 31, 2010, 41% of CNH's net sales of equipment were generated in North America, 23% in Western Europe, 19% in Latin America and 17% in the rest of the world.
+For the year ended December 31, 2011, 42% of CNH's net sales of equipment were generated in North America, 32% in EAME & CIS, 16% in Latin America and 10% in Continental Asia and Oceania.
+"EAME and CIS" includes the 27 member countries of the European Union, the ten member countries of the Commonwealth of Independent States, the Balkans, the African continent, and the Middle East.
 CNH's worldwide manufacturing base includes facilities in Europe, Latin America, North America, and Asia.

 CNH offers a range of financial services products, including retail financing for the purchase or lease of new and used CNH equipment.
 To facilitate the sale of CNH's products, it offers wholesale financing to its dealers.
 Wholesale financing consists primarily of floor plan financing and allows dealers to purchase and maintain a representative inventory of products.
 CNH's retail financing products and services are intended to be competitive with those available from third parties.
 CNH offers retail financing in North America, Brazil, Australia and Europe through wholly-owned subsidiaries and in Western Europe through its joint venture with BNP Paribas Lease Group.
 CNH believes that these activities are a core component of its business.
-As of December 31, 2010, CNH's worldwide finance operations managed a portfolio of receivables, both on- and off-book, of approximately \$17 billion.
+As of December 31, 2011, CNH's worldwide finance operations managed a portfolio of receivables, both on- and off-book, of approximately \$17.1 billion.